katydecorah/katydecorah.github.io/_posts/2013-10-10-navigation-bar.md

 The navigation is typical list, where I primarily styled the anchor tags.
 I used pseudo elements to create edges for each button, which made it a snap on styling the hover.
 However getting the edges of the buttons just right was a task.
 I can still see that's not exactly right, but I decided to walk away for now.
 I'll save that for a rainy day.

-This Pen made me realize how much I enjoy writing Haml.
-So much that I'm thinking about changing my default HTML setting to it on CodePen.
+This Pen made me realize how much I enjoy writing Haml; so much that I'm thinking about changing my default HTML setting to it on CodePen.